blackfuel/asuswrt-merlin-tools/README.md

 ```

 ### HOWTO: Remove packages with text search/replace
+The **target.mak** file in Asuswrt-Merlin does not merge well, therefore we use an ed script to make our life easy.

 1. Create an ed script to automatically edit the file, "release/src-rt/target.mak".

   Script file: **~/blackfuel/asuswrt-merlin-tools/380.65-beta4-target.patch**